msummersgill/fastConcat/README.md

 *All the elegant C code actually came from the `data.table` package internals.*

- Works, if all you want to concatenate is single digit integers.
+Works, if all you want to concatenate is single digit integers for now.

 ```r
 library(fastConcat)